Guar gum futures up on strong export demand

 Magazine Archives

-New Delhi, Feb 18 (PTI) Guar gum prices rose by Rs 20 to Rs 8,454 per quintal in futures trade Monday amid strong export demand at the physical market.
-At the National Commodity and Derivatives Exchange, guar gum for delivery in March was trading up by Rs 20, or 0.24 per cent, to Rs 8,454 per 5 quintal, showing an open interest of 67,850 lots.
-The most-active delivery in April, too, was up by Rs 19, or 0.22 per cent, to Rs 8,550 per 5 quintal, mirroring an open interest of 5,760 lots.
+New Delhi, Dec 10 (PTI) Guar gum prices rose by Rs 72 to Rs 8,834 per quintal in futures trade Monday amid strong exports demand at the physical markets.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in January was trading higher by Rs 72, or 0.82 per cent, to Rs 8,834 per quintal showing an open interest of 4,060 lots.
+The most-active delivery in February, too, was up by Rs 62, or 2.77 per cent, to Rs 10,391 per quintal mirroring an open interest of 69,240 lots.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today